 - to comply with legal obligations and regulatory compliance;

-Additionally, we make use of non-essential Google Analytics cookies to analyse user behaviours and so improve the functionality of our website.
-Google Analytics is a web analytics service provided by Google that tracks and reports on traffic that passes through our website.
+Additionally, we make use of non-essential Google Analytics cookies to analyse user behaviours and so improve the functionality of our web pages.

 5. Sharing your personal data

-We will not make any personal information about your participation with the course available to any other party, except where you have been given a place on the course by a healthcare sponsor.
-In the case where you have been given access by a healthcare sponsor, personal information may be shared with them, with the exception of your course work and entries in your online diary, which are totally confidential.
+We will not make any personal information about your participation with the program available to any other party, except where you have been given a place on the program by a sponsor.
+In the case where you have been given access by a sponsor, personal information may be shared with them, with the exception of your coursework and entries in your online diary, which are totally confidential.

-If you accept our non-essential Google Analytics cookies when you visit our website, then your data about visits and navigation of the website is shared with Google in the USA.
+If you accept our non-essential Google Analytics cookies when you visit our web pages, then your data about visits and navigation of the website is shared with Google.

 6. Our legal basis for processing your data